Monitoring App

 Overview

 Dozzle is useful for real-time Docker log viewing.
 Better-PaaS gives it a practical home on your own server with a one-click app workflow, domain routing, HTTPS, logs, and persistent storage habits.
-This page is written as a practical reference, not just a keyword landing page: it covers search intent, setup considerations, operational tradeoffs, and the next internal docs to read before deploying.

 Why host Dozzle with Better-PaaS